-Every person plays a role in saving lives by stopping the spread of COVID-19.
+Every person plays a role in saving lives and livelihoods by stopping the spread of COVID-19.

 Some people with COVID-19 can spread the virus without knowing they have it because they do not experience any symptoms (asymptomatic state).
 Others can spread the virus without knowing they have it because they have not developed symptoms yet (pre-symptomatic state).

-Even people who are fully vaccinated can spread the virus if they catch it and have a mild infection or are asumptomatic.
+Even some people who are fully vaccinated can spread the virus if they catch it and have a mild infection or are asymptomatic.

 Many people who develop COVID-19 are most contagious 72-48 hours before they first experience symptoms and for the first five days they feel ill.

 That is why it is important that every person follow the CDC's guidelines for protecting yourself and others.
 This includes: